-Television New Zealand announced this morning that it will end its flagship current affairs show 'Close Up' by the end of the year.
+Television New Zealand will end its flagship current affairs show 'Close Up' by the end of the year.

 TVNZ called the closure a "proposal" and said a period of consultation with the show's 16 staff would get underway today through until mid-October.

 TVNZ head of news and current affairs Ross Dagan said a new daily current affairs show "with a distinctively different format" would launch in the 7pm slot in the New Year.

 He would not release any further details of the proposed new show at this stage.
 TVNZ is asking viewers via its Facebook page what type of programme they would like to see.

 The first post said "one with Paul Henry in it," while another said "one without Mark Sainsbury".

 Dagan said the closure of Close Up was a response to feedback that television viewers were "looking for something fresh and quite different in early evening current affairs".